-Place the onions into the hot oven and let cook for 20 to 30 minutes, tossing often.
-If necessary, continue to cook and toss until the onions are nice and golden with some blackened crispy bits.
-Note: the closer the onions get to be done, the more frequently they will need tossed.
+Place the onions into the hot oven and let cook for about 45 minutes, tossing often.
+If necessary, continue to cook and toss until the onions are nice and golden with some blackened crispy bits. *Note: the closer the onions get to be done, the more frequently they will need tossed.

-Alternatively, the onions can be sautéed on the stovetop; however, this is not generally considered to be the “traditional” way of cooking them.
+Alternatively, the onions can be sautéed on the stovetop.

 Step 4: Making the Lemon Vinaigrette (Optional)• 1 sm clove garlic

 • 1/3 cup fresh lemon juice 2 to 3 lemons)